SandorJokai/Ansible-docker/ampacheWithAnsible/README.md

 Type the mysql's credentials which is ampache in my case (USERNAME=PASSWORD=ampache) change the mysql hostname from localhost to db, take the tick out from DB create as it is already done and enjoy! :)

-caution: It could go to an error whilst the playbook.yml last task is running, it happens when those two servers (music-streamer_web_1 and music-streamer_db_1) could not connect to each other.
-Solution for that is just run another time the ansible-playbook playbook.yml and should everything work just fine.
+caution: It could go to an error whilst the playbook.yml last task is running, it happens when the application server (music-streamer_web_1) could not start for first.
+Solution for that is just run another time the ansible-playbook playbook.yml command and should everything work just fine.

 Path of sample music dir for create a catalog in web:
 -----------------------------------------------